johannthorir/holdmybeer/README.md

 Supports the JSON Merge Patch standard: https://datatracker.ietf.org/doc/html/rfc7396 - merge patch documents have media type "application/merge-patch+json"

+## Settings

+The daemon reads the settings from the json file /etc/holdmybeer/settings.json and expects an object with two member
+* "port" - this is the name of the fastcgi port, either a unix port or a tcp port.
+* "datafile" - path to the file for the persistance of the json document.

 ## Data persistance.

-The deamon reads "holdmybeer.json" from the current directory at startup and writes the document in memory to the file when exiting or when receiving SIGHUP.
+The deamon reads the json file whose path is in the "datafile" member of the settings document.
+The document is written to the file when exiting or when receiving SIGHUP.

 ## Dependecies.